Technical Analysis: Timing Your Stock Picks for Better Returns

 When using technical indicators, consider the following best practices:

 If you’re interested in learning more about technical analysis, I encourage you to explore educational resources offered by reputable investing services.
-The Motley Fool Stock Advisor (see our review), for example, provides in-depth tutorials on various technical indicators and how to incorporate them into a fundamentally-driven investment strategy.
+The Motley Fool Stock Advisor (in-depth review), for example, provides in-depth tutorials on various technical indicators and how to incorporate them into a fundamentally-driven investment strategy.

 Remember, while technical analysis can enhance your timing, it should complement rather than replace a strong fundamental thesis.
 By combining both approaches, you’ll be better equipped to make informed investment decisions and potentially improve your long-term returns.